Click Here for Pre-Prepped Installation Instructions (PDF)

 Simple Gate Install Guidelines (in Frame)

-Click here for printable installation instruction
+Click here for printable installation instruction (PDF)

 The basic premise behind this method of installation is to ensure that as much of the gate workings as possible are hidden from potential intruders.
 So, after you have unpacked the gate, please note the following: